emmanuelmacharia/drive-tutorial/README.md

 - [ ] Move folder Open state to url (hoist navigation)
 - [ ] Add auth
 - [ ] Add file uploading

+## motes - 36min
+- [ ] we set up the db for development and connected to it
+- [ ] add the schema of the tables